hindu-comm/weblogs/manasataramgini/2007/06/2007-06-05_the-kea-the-foremost-of-the-dinosaurs.md

 contingency factors. \[As an aside- this is something Carl Sagan completely misses in his book titled Demon-haunted world or something like that\]”

+# An error occurred.

+Unable to execute JavaScript.